-The Federal Law for the Protection of Personal Data covers PII regardless of the means or media where such data is stored, processed or organised (whether physical or electronic); however, there is no regulation regarding the unauthorised interception of communications (as it would relate to surveillance or espionage), electronic marketing or surveillance of individuals.
-In this regard, such matters as illegal access to media, systems and equipment could be covered by criminal law, including:
+The Federal Law for the Protection of Personal Data (the Law) covers PII regardless of the means or media where such data is stored, processed or organised (whether physical or electronic); however, there is no regulation regarding the unauthorised interception of communications (as it would relate to surveillance or espionage), electronic marketing or surveillance of individuals.
+In this regard, such matters as illegal access to media, systems and equipment could be covered by criminal law.

-- article 166-bis of the Federal Criminal Code sanctions with imprisonment from three months to up to three years for the person who in virtue of his or her position in a telecommunications company, unlawfully provides information regarding people using the said telecommunication services; - article 177 of the Federal Criminal Code sanctions with imprisonment from six to 12 years, and a fine up to 600 the minimum general daily wage (MGDW), for the person who intervenes in any private communication without a judicial order issued by a competent authority;

-- article 211-bis of the Federal Criminal Code sanctions with imprisonment from six to 12 years, and a fine up to 600 MGDW, for the person who reveals, divulges or improperly uses any information or images obtained from the intervention of private communication; - article 36 of the Federal Law for Consumers' Protection sanctions the publication in any mass media of any notice addressed undoubtedly to one or various specific consumers, to collect a debt from them or have them comply with an agreement; and - article 76-bis of the Federal Law for Consumers' Protection recognises as a consumer's right in transactions effected through electronic, optic or other technologic means, that the supplier of a commodity or service uses the information confidentially provided by the consumer, and consequently said information cannot be transmitted to other different suppliers unless consented by the consumer or ordered by competent authorities.
+- Article 166-bis of the Federal Criminal Code sanctions with imprisonment from three months to up to three years the person who in virtue of his or her position in a telecommunications company, unlawfully provides information regarding people using the said telecommunication services. - Article 177 of the Federal Criminal Code sanctions with imprisonment from six to 12 years, and a fine up to 600 MGDW, the person who intervenes in any private communication without a judicial order issued by a competent authority. - Article 211-bis of the Federal Criminal Code sanctions with imprisonment from six to 12 years, and a fine up to 600 MGDW, the person who reveals, divulges or improperly uses any information or images obtained from the intervention of a private communication. - Article 36 of the Federal Law for Consumers' Protection sanctions the publication in any mass media of any notice addressed undoubtedly to one or various specific consumers, with the aim of collecting a debt from them or having them comply with an agreement. - Article 76-bis of the Federal Law for Consumers' Protection recognises as a consumer's right in transactions effected through electronic, optic or other technologic means, that the supplier of a commodity or service uses the information provided by the consumer in a confidential manner, and consequently said information cannot be transmitted to other different suppliers, unless consented by the consumer or ordered by competent authorities.